AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-08-24-react-lazy-dynamic-imports.md

 ## Dynamic Imports with `React.lazy`

-For this article, I've prepared a [CodeSandbox demo of dynamic imports in React](https://codesandbox.io/s/react-lazy-imports-demo-5z40f).
+For this tutorial, I've prepared a [CodeSandbox demo of dynamic imports in React](https://codesandbox.io/s/react-lazy-imports-demo-5z40f).
 Feel free to follow along there as you read this post.
 I'll share a simplified version of the demo code here.

 Let's suppose we have a simple React app that renders tab panels and some buttons to change the current tab.
-Since we don't need to over-complicate this demo, I'll just assume that each tab panel is defined as its own component somewhere; we'll import them into our app like so:
+Each tab panel is its own component; the ones in this demo are very simple and just display some mock text, but in a real app, a tab panel might contain paragraphs of text, imagery, videos, and more (depending on what the tabs are being used for).
+We'll import each tab panel statically, like so:

 {% include codeHeader.html file: "App.jsx" %}
 ```jsx